BlogSpam-Net/blogspam.js/README.md

 away the spam testing from the site was appealing.

 Since then I've added support for the remote service to many other of my sites, and also made it generally available to the internet at large.
-The service is pretty good, but hard to maintain for two reasons:
+The service was pretty good, but became hard to maintain for two main reasons:

 * The XML::RPC server is very heavy-weight.
-   * I'd hope that node.js will be more efficient.
+   * The node.js replacement performs significantly better.
 * The XML::RPC server has "issues" with UTF-8.
    * This causes 1/1000 messages to crash the server.
-   * Again I hope node.js will sidestep this issue.
+   * In practice the node.js replacement has sidestepped this issue completely.

 This javascript port of the service replaces the legacy API and suffers from none of the drawbacks.
 For compatibility there exists an XML::RPC